becaz/Crowdsale/README.md

 - ERC20 token contract address
 - Contract owner address

 Only the contract owner is able to change the rate.
 The rate of the token to ETH is changeable and is set using the method `setRate`.
 Initially the rate is 1/300, i.e., 1 ETH = 300 Becaz.
+The rate value cannot be less than 0 or greater than 1,000,000,000.